pykello/arunos/README.md

 ======

 Arunos is a simple operating system for ARM processors.
 I started creating it to teach myself how operating systems work.
-It is design is based on the JOS operating system which is used in the labs of the [6.828 operating system engineering course at MIT](http://pdos.csail.mit.edu/6.828/2011/schedule.html).
+Its design is based on the JOS operating system which is used in the labs of the [6.828 operating system engineering course at MIT](http://pdos.csail.mit.edu/6.828/2011/schedule.html).
 I will improve it as I continue studying this course.